 During the Menu Manager’s installation, the module will scan your menu and pull in default labels for all your menu items.
 The language used will be the “Default Language” you’ve set in the “Localisation” tab of “General Settings.”
 As of version 1.2.2 of the Theme Installer, you’re in luck if you change your default language and wish to resync all your menu items without losing your current customizations!
 Click on “Tasks” and select the “Sync Language” option.

 Before moving forward, it would be best to read through the WHMCS guide on translating aspects of the platform using the language overrides: https://developers.whmcs.com/languages/overrides/

 Translating default WHMCS menu items

 The default WHMCS menu items generated via the Menu Manager will already be translated into several languages by WHMCS.
-If you happen to change a default menu items label, you’ll also need to change the translations to match that modification.
-To do so, you’ll need to access the language file for your language you wish to translate and locate the menu item names.
-Typically, all menu items will have a variable prefix of “nav,” which should help you.
+Therefore, if you change a default menu items label, you must also change the translations to match that modification.
+You’ll need to access the language file for the language you wish to translate and locate the menu item names.
+All menu items typically have a variable prefix of “nav,” which should help you.

 Translating custom WHMCS menu items

 As you know, the Menu Manager will also allow you to create new menu items.
-These new menu items will need to have their translations added to any additional languages you support.
-To do this, you’ll need to create or edit the language override file for the language you wish to translate.
-You will be using the identifier for your custom menu item as the language variable.
+These new menu items must have their translations added to any additional languages you support.
+You’ll need to create or edit the language override file for the language you wish to translate.
+You will use the identifier for your custom menu item as the language variable.
 For example, if your menu item has an identifier of “Social Media,” you will place the following into your language override:

 $_LANG['Social Media'] = "Special Translation";

-If you have any issues with translating your menu items, please do not hesitate to open a support ticket.
+If you have any issues with translating your menu items, please do not hesitate to open a support request.